rubyonracetracks/tutorial-rails-rubymn2/04-04-forhire_index_search.md

     collection { post :search, to: 'forhires#index' }
   end
 ```
 * Enter the command "test1".
-Now the test fails because the Search button is not recognized.
+The integration test should now pass, but you're not quite finished.

 ### app/assets/javascripts/forhires.coffee
-Add the following code to the end of the file app/assets/javascripts/forhires.coffee:
+* To allow the "Add conditions" and "remove" buttons to work, add the following code to the end of the file app/assets/javascripts/forhires.coffee:
 ```

 jQuery ->